 be in good academic standing;

-have at least a 3.20 G.P.A. for all honors courses in their honors program(s);
+have at least a 3.20 G.P.A. for all honors courses in their honors program;

-receive the grade of "A" for at least 3 hours of honors capstone project/thesis in that honors program(s);
+receive the grade of "A" for at least 3 hours of honors capstone project/thesis in that honors program (with the exception noted in #4 above);

-produce a substantial inquiry-based research capstone project under the supervision of a research faculty advisor, and with the assistance of one or more faculty readers, that includes the required elements stated in “Redesign of Honors Education Vision 2013: Curriculum and Programming” This may be an individual or group effort as long as each candidate’s research contribution is distinct and can be assessed individually.
+produce a substantial inquiry-based research capstone project under the supervision of a research faculty advisor, with the assistance of one or more faculty readers, that includes the required elements stated in “Redesign of Honors Education Vision 2013: Curriculum and Programming.”
+This may be an individual or group effort as long as each candidate’s research contribution is distinct and can be assessed individually.
 All projects must include a written product.
 Candidates must present their findings orally and/or visually to the examining committee.
-Where appropriate, an university or public audience may be invited.
+Where appropriate, a university or public audience may be invited.

 receive the recommendation of their honors program(s) committee(s).
 Individual honors programs may institute additional or more rigorous requirements.